HarrisonWilde/Foundations-of-Bayesian-Learning-from-Synthetic-Data/README.md

-# Synthetic Data Experiments with Bayesian Inference
+# Fundamentals of Bayesian Learning from Synthetic Data

 *All of the code is written by Harrison Wilde with help from Jack Jewson on the Stan models and general advice from Sebastian Vollmer.*